-Ezra Pound was born in Hailey, Idaho in October of 1885.
+Ezra Pound was born in Hailey, Idaho, in October 1885 and grew up near Philadelphia.
 He was only eleven years old when he published his first piece.
 It appeared in the Jenkintown Times-Chronicle in 1896 and consisted of a limerick that described a failed presidential candidate.
 In the later years of the decade, Ezra Pound attended Cheltenham Military Academy.
-While at this institution he spent a great deal of time studying Latin.
+While at this institution, he spent a great deal of time studying Latin.

 When Pound was thirteen years old, he traveled to Europe with his mother and aunt.
 They spent time in a number of different countries and then returned to America, where Pound went on to attend Cheltenham Township High School and, later, the University of Pennsylvania’s College of Liberal Arts.
 He met and started a romance with the now well-known writer, Hilda Doolittle, or as she is known now, H.D.

-The following years saw Pound transfer to a school in Clinton New York, He graduated from the school in 1905.
-Pound then went on to study Romance languages at the University of Pennsylvania.
+The following years saw Pound transfer to a school in Clinton, New York, graduating from the school in 1905.
+Pound then went on to study Romance languages at the University of Pennsylvania, at Hamilton College.
 He received his MA in 1906.
 In 1907 he began teaching at Wabash College in Crawfordsville, Indiana. it was from this point that Pound began to show an interest in Japanese and Chinese poetry.
 This influence guided a large majority of his creative decisions.
 The college dismissed Pound from its staff in 1908.

 This turn of circumstances allowed the writer the opportunity to travel to Europe.
-Pound settled down in London where he worked as a tour guide.
-Pound’s first book of poetry was self-published and appeared in July of 1908.
+Pound settled down in London, where he worked as a tour guide.
+Pound’s first book of poetry was self-published and appeared in July 1908.
 It was titled, A Lume Spento, or With Tapers Quenched.
 He would remain in London for the next twelve years.
 It was here that he reconnected with Hilda Doolittle.